lucascavalare/Terraform/README.md

   https://www.ansible.com
     - Manage Infrastructure Deployments with Ansible

     <h1> AWS </h1>
-    Deploy VMs into the AWS.
+      Deploy VMs into AWS with Terraform.

     <h1> AZURE </h1>
       Deploy Infrastructure with VMs in Azure with Terraform.
 Configure Kubernetes into the VMs with A Master and Two Nodes.